cppsever/MineBios/README.md

 >
 > ~ Only supported bios pc or vm
 >
-> ✅ Supported Virtual-Box and Qemu
+> ✅ Supported Qemu and Virtual-Box (May not support in the newest versions)
 >
 > ✅ VGA renderer